Technology: Transforming Education

 “Regardless of which technologies will have the biggest impact in 2013, it is safe to say that technology is transforming education,” says Dr. Canipe.

 Check out Educators, Technology and 21st Century Skills: Dispelling Five Myths, a study that sheds light on the debates and the intersections of technology and 21st-century skills from the under explored vantage point of school-based educators.
-Commissioned by the Riley College of Education and Leadership, the 2010 study addresses five myths about technology use in education—particularly by teachers—and educators’ perceptions about the effects of technology use on student learning, behaviors, and skills.
+Commissioned by the Riley College of Education and Human Sciences, the 2010 study addresses five myths about technology use in education—particularly by teachers—and educators’ perceptions about the effects of technology use on student learning, behaviors, and skills.